bkrstrawson/CS30-final/proposal.md

 ## Needs to hvae list
 5 levels
 10 different enemies (knights)
-10 towers with dif abilities(dragons)
+10 towers (dragons)
-all towers target first enemy they can reach shop that upgrades damage and fire speed
+all towers target first enemy they can reach shop that upgrades damage and fire speed title and end screens

 ## Nice to have list
-shop that adds abilities
+1) towers with abilties
+2) theme
+3) animations
-enemis with abilies
+4) enemis with abilies
-more complex targetting
+5) more complex targeting